marybokhan/marybokhan.github.io/content/first-post.md

 3. **Document my learning**: Writing about my experiences, projects, and the technology I use enables me to reflect on my learning process and improve as a developer.
 4. **Connect with the community**: Sharing my work and ideas online opens up opportunities for networking and collaboration with other developers and professionals.

-## Technology Stack: Zola, GitHub Pages, and GitHub Actions
+## Technology Stack

-For my personal web page, I decided to use the following technologies:
+I decided to use the following technologies:

 ### Zola

 [Zola](https://www.getzola.org/) is a fast and modern static site generator written in Rust.
 I chose Zola because:

-- It's fast and efficient, ensuring quick build times and optimal site performance.
+- It's fast and efficient, ensuring quick build times and optimal site performance;
-- It provides a simple and easy-to-understand templating language (Tera) for creating custom layouts.
+- It provides a simple and easy-to-understand templating language for creating custom layouts;
-- It comes with built-in support for syntax highlighting, making it perfect for showcasing code snippets.
+- It comes with built-in support for syntax highlighting, making it perfect for showcasing code snippets;
 - The strong community and extensive documentation make it easy to get started and troubleshoot issues.

 ### GitHub Pages

 I decided to host my website on [GitHub Pages](https://pages.github.com/) because:

-- It's reliable, secure, and offers excellent performance.
+- It's reliable, secure, and offers excellent performance;
-- It's free for personal use and provides seamless integration with GitHub repositories.
+- It's free for personal use and provides seamless integration with GitHub repositories;
-- It supports custom domain names, allowing me to create a professional-looking URL.
+- It supports custom domain names, allowing me to create a professional-looking URL;
 - Its strong connection to the developer community makes it a popular choice for hosting personal web pages and portfolios.

 ### GitHub Actions

 To automate the deployment process, I used [GitHub Actions](https://github.com/features/actions).
 This decision was based on the following reasons:

-- GitHub Actions offers a powerful and flexible way to automate workflows, including deployment, testing, and more.
+- GitHub Actions offers a powerful and flexible way to automate workflows, including deployment, testing, and more;
-- It's fully integrated with GitHub, making it easy to use and maintain.
+- It's fully integrated with GitHub, making it easy to use and maintain;
-- It supports a wide range of community-contributed actions, which can be easily adapted and reused for various projects.
+- It supports a wide range of community-contributed actions, which can be easily adapted and reused for various projects;
 - Using GitHub Actions demonstrates my proficiency in modern DevOps practices.

 ## Conclusion

-Creating my personal web page has been a rewarding journey, allowing me to showcase my skills and connect with the developer community.
-By using Zola, GitHub Pages, and GitHub Actions, I've built a fast, secure, and easily maintainable website.
-I'm excited to share my work, ideas, and experiences with you all.
-Stay tuned for more posts on my projects, challenges, and learning experiences in the world of iOS development!
+Creating my website has been a rewarding journey, allowing me to enhance my skills as a developer and designer.
+This article contains just high-level information about the tools I used and why I chose them.
+If you're interested in more details, just let me know and I'll write about it.